derekdata/churchope-ical-plugin/readme.txt

 1. Upload all files to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Ensure you have the proper timezone set in the WordPress settings under "Settings-->General".
+For best results, choose the closest city in your timezone rather than a UTC/GMT offset.

 == Frequently Asked Questions ==